Bruce P. Matez, Esq., APM

 Approved R. 1:40 Post ESP Economic Mediator in the State of New Jersey

-Bruce Matez is one of the top divorce and family law lawyers in Southern New Jersey.
-Bruce has over 24 years of experience handling all types of family law matters including but not limited to divorce (including complex divorce litigation), custody and parenting time (visitation), child support, alimony/spousal support, adoption, domestic violence, equitable distribution of marital property, equitable allocation of marital debt, child abuse and neglect (formerly DYFS) matters, same sex Civil Unions and Domestic Partnerships.
+Bruce Matez is one of the top divorce and family law mediators and lawyers in Southern New Jersey.
+Having practiced family law since 1989, Bruce has over 30 years of experience handling all types of family law matters, including, but not limited to, divorce (including complex divorce litigation), custody and parenting time (visitation), child support, alimony/spousal support, adoption, domestic violence, equitable distribution of marital property, equitable allocation of marital debt, child abuse and neglect (formerly DYFS, now called the New Jersey Division of Child Protection and Permanency) matters, and same sex Civil Unions and Domestic Partnerships.
 He has substantial experience in preparing and negotiating pre-marital and cohabitation agreements and divorce settlement agreements.

-Clients truly value not just his years of experience, but his ability to "stand in their shoes" and understand the convergence of their financial, personal and emotional issues.
-He focuses on assuring that his clients are well educated in the law relating to their own case, and making sure his clients find a comfort level to be able to move forward and realize personal goals, without financially bankrupting themselves and their families.
+Clients truly value not just his years of experience, but his ability to understand the convergence of their financial, personal and emotional issues.
+Bruce focuses on assuring that his clients are well educated in the law relating to their own case and making sure his clients find a comfort level to be able to move forward with their lives and realize personal goals, without financially bankrupting themselves and their families.

-Bruce was a founding member of the Thomas S. Forkin Family Law American Inn of Court for which he served on the Executive Committee from 1997-2009 and is a Master Emeritus.
-In June 2018, Bruce was presented with the Honorable Joseph M. Nardi, Jr Award, This prestigious award is presented to a member of the South Jersey Family Law community whose commitment to the practice of law encourages and exemplifies civility, humility, compassion and a moral/ethical obligation to the welfare of children and families, in general.
-This commitment should be further evidenced by participation in continuing legal education, whether formally or informally, and a willingness to act as an advisor/mentor to less experienced attorneys.
+In 1996, Bruce was a founding member of the Thomas S. Forkin Family Law American Inn of Court.
+He served on the Executive Committee from 1997-2009 and now is a Master Emeritus.
+In June 2018, The Inn of Court presented Bruce with the Honorable Joseph M. Nardi, Jr Award,.
+This prestigious award is presented to a member of the South Jersey family law community whose commitment to the practice of law encourages and exemplifies civility, humility, compassion and a moral/ethical obligation to the welfare of children and families, in general and is further evidenced by participation in continuing legal education, whether formally or informally, and a willingness to act as an advisor/mentor to less experienced attorneys.

-He is currently serving on the Family Law Executive Committee of Family Law Section of the New Jersey State Bar Association, as well as the Family Law Committees of the Burlington, Camden and Gloucester County Bar Associations, He is a member of several other professional organizations.
-A Phi Beta Kappa graduate of the University of Maryland (1986), Bruce received his law degree from Villanova University School of Law (Now the Charles Widger School of Law) in 1989.
+Bruce has served on the Family Law Executive Committee of the New Jersey State Bar Association, as well as the Family Law Committees of the Burlington, Camden and Gloucester County Bar Associations, and is a member of several other professional organizations.
+A Phi Beta Kappa graduate of the University of Maryland (1986), Bruce received his law degree from Villanova University School of Law (now the Charles Widger School of Law) in 1989.

-Bruce is a Part-Time Lecturer teaching Family Law Motion Practice and Family Law Mediation at Rutgers Law School in Camden, New Jersey.
+Bruce is a Part-Time Lecturer at Rutgers Law School in Camden, New Jersey, teaching Family Law Motion Practice and Family Law Mediation.

 AV Rated Martindale Hubbell “AV Preeminent® is a significant rating accomplishment – a testament to the fact that a lawyer’s peers rank him or her at the highest level of professional excellence.”